 Services are available online that can provide paralegal support, virtual receptionists and legal secretarial and accounting assistance.

 If you are used to working in a traditional office-based law firm, all of this may sound like Brave New World.
 However, it looks like it’s here to stay.
 So, if you intend to make the most of this new approach to the work / life balance, you need to make sure you get off to the right start.
-If you are thinking about virtual law firms as an option, please contact us for support and guidance.
+If you are thinking about going virtual as an option, please contact us for support and guidance.

 Welcome to the new normal!